 Once your negative scans are inside Lightroom, there are a few simple steps we need to do to prepare them for conversion with Negative Lab Pro.

-Step 2: Crop your image
+Step 2: Crop your image (with border in mind)

-TIP: You can speed this up a bit by using Lightroom’s internal “sync” feature to sync the white-balance and crop settings across the negatives, assuming that they are the same film stock.
+TIP: You can speed this up the pre-conversion process a bit by using Lightroom’s internal “sync” feature to sync the white-balance and crop settings across the negatives, assuming that they are the same film stock.
 If you have scanned multiple films stocks, be sure to sample the film mask borders separately for each film stock.

 On mac, you can open Negative Lab Pro by hitting the CTRL + N shortcut key.
 Or by going to File -> Plug-in Extras -> Negative Lab Pro